Wendelstein 7-X: Design and main components

 The Wendelstein 7-X device is based on a five-field-period Helias configuration.
 It is mainly a toroid, consisting of 50 non-planar and 20 planar superconducting magnetic coils, 3.5 m high, which induce a magnetic field that prevents the plasma from colliding with the reactor walls.
 The 50 non-planar coils are used for adjusting the magnetic field.
 It aims for a plasma density of 3×10^20 particles per cubic metre, and a plasma temperature of 60–130 megakelvins (MK).

+The W7-X is optimised along the quasi-isodynamic principle.

 The main components are the magnetic coils, cryostat, plasma vessel, divertor and heating systems.

 The coils (NbTi in aluminium) are arranged around a heat insulating cladding with a diameter of 16 metres, called the cryostat.
 A cooling device produces enough liquid helium to cool down the magnets and their enclosure (about 425 metric tons of "cold mass") to superconductivity temperature (4 K).
 The coils will carry 12.8 kA current and create a field of up to 3 teslas.

-The plasma vessel, built of 20 parts, is on the inside, adjusted to the complex shape of the magnetic field.
+The plasma vessel, built of 20 parts, is on the inside adjusted to the complex shape of the magnetic field.
 It has 254 ports (holes) for plasma heating and observation diagnostics.
 The whole plant is built of five nearly identical modules, which were assembled in the experiment hall.

 The heating system includes high power gyrotrons for electron cyclotron resonance heating (ECRH), which will deliver up to 15 MW of heating to the plasma.
 For operational phase 2 (OP-2), after completion of the full armor/water-cooling, up to 8 megawatts of neutral beam injection will also be available for 10 seconds.
 An ion cyclotron resonance heating (ICRH) system will become available for physics operation in OP1.2.

 A system of sensors and probes based on a variety of complementary technologies will measure key properties of the plasma, including the profiles of the electron density and of the electron and ion temperature, as well as the profiles of important plasma impurities and of the radial electric field resulting from electron and ion particle transport.